highcharts/highcharts-vue/README.md

 ## Demo app

-If you would like to play with live app created with Highcharts Vue wrapper, or just want to see how it everything should looks like, there is an example included in this repository, which you can simply run locally on your machine.
-To achieve that, clone this repository, open terminal/console and enter these two commands from repo directory level:
+If you would like to play with live app created with Highcharts Vue wrapper, or just want to see how it everything should looks like, this repository includes the demo example, which you can simply run locally on your machine.
+To achieve that, clone this repository, open terminal/console and enter these two commands from the repo directory level:

 ```cli
 npm run build:app